ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/GUI_guides.md

 This GUI is used twice.
 Once so the user can create rough outlines of the brain tissue on each image, this assists the automatic mask-generation by giving it a starting point.
 After the automatic mask-generation, this GUI is run again to correct the masks that have been created.

-## Masking GUI 1: Initial Manual Mask Contours
+## Masking GUI: Initial Manual Mask Contours
 GUI controls:
 - Wheel to zoom
 - Click and drag to translate